Diabloceratops: Classification

 A phylogenetic tree after a recent phylogenetic analysis by Chiba et al. (2017):

-However, a 2019 analysis suggested this genus to be outside of the ceratopsid family.
+A 2019 phylogenetic analysis recovered this genus is a sister taxon of the ceratopsid family, but as a ceratopsian outside the group.
+Subsequent studies still consider this genus as a basal centrosaurine based on phylogenetic analyses.

 Paleoecology

 Habitat

 The Wahweap Formation has been radiometrically dated as being between 82.2 and 77.3 million years old.
-The precise age of Diabloceratops has been estimated to be 81.27 Ma, with a range of uncertainty between 81.45-80.99 Ma.
+The precise age of Diabloceratops has been estimated to be 81.27 Ma, with a range of uncertainty between 81.42-81.01 Ma.
 During the time that Diabloceratops lived, the Western Interior Seaway was at its widest extent, almost completely isolating southern Laramidia from the rest of North America.
 The area where dinosaurs lived included lakes, floodplains, and east-flowing rivers.
 The Wahweap Formation is part of the Grand Staircase region, an immense sequence of sedimentary rock layers that stretch south from Bryce Canyon National Park through Zion National Park and into the Grand Canyon.
 The presence of rapid sedimentation and other evidence suggests a wet, seasonal climate.